 - Module 1 skills are then tested at the Lincoln test centre.

-- Module 1 training usually takes 1 day to complete and then a half day for your test
+- Module 1 training usually takes 2 days to complete with your test at the end of day 2

 - DAS Module 2: